 Once the dogs get to be 8 months of age, they are ready to travel to Canada.
 It’s a good thing, even though people worry about the stress of travel or the noise of the plane, but most dogs (like 98%) of them, come bounding out of their travel crate and enjoy a pee, some food and water, and a good poop!
 While there are other issue we will get to in a moment, the travel itself seems to be something they are willing to put behind them quite quickly.

 Once the dog gets into their foster home, life gets real!
-Remember, these dogs have lived in an oasis for their entire lives.
-Sometimes the first sight of a television, or stairs, or other every day real life things, can cause a lot of anxiety in a rescued dog.
+Remember, these dogs have lived in an oasis for their entire lives: they are socially immature.
+Sometimes the first sight of a television, or stairs, or other every day real life things, can cause a lot of anxiety in a rescued dog, as they have not developed coping skills.
 According to this article on Rover.com, a puppy needs socialization at a younger age, and beyond 4-5 months, some behaviours are instilled in them.
 Remember that Canada Customs timeline of 8 months?
 So, how do we do better by these pups?
 We’ve rescued them, we want homes for them.
 How do we get them ready for the real world.

 Front Line Rescues